Security Operations, Cybersecurity

 To gain the earliest and clearest line of sight into such cyber-physical threats, security operations on both the cyber and physical sides of the house should ensure they have access to real-time alerting tools and technology.
 Organizations, particularly those that have established modes of collaboration among all security teams, are then able to quickly respond to and effectively mitigate threats no matter the origin or type of impact.

-There are two key ways organizations better protect themselves against cyber-physical risks:
+There are two key ways organizations better protect themselves against cyber-physical risks.

-Invest in the right tools and technology
+No.1: Invest in the right tools and technology

 Businesses also need tools that enable them to assess their attack surface (e.g., network infrastructure), practice cyber hygiene and develop robust response playbooks.

-Acquire industry insights
+No. 2: Acquire industry and cross-sector insights

 This is vital.
 Security teams should communicate with their industry peers to learn how they are managing cyber-physical risks.
 This includes asking: How are phishing campaigns and/or ransomware groups targeting your organization?
 What vulnerabilities are consistent across your industry, whether that be an industrial control system (ICS), a customer relationship management (CRM) platform or a specific piece of software that’s ubiquitous in your sector?